-YEAR ENDED SEPTEMBER 30, 2016
+YEAR ENDED SEPTEMBER 30, 2017

-2016-001 Bank Reconciliations Not Performed Timely
+2017-001 Bank Reconciliations Not Performed Timely

 Condition: Bank reconciliations were not performed timely on all bank accounts during the year.
 Criteria: Bank accounts need to be reconciled timely to provide complete and accurate accounting of all transactions.
 Timely reconciliations can help identify overspending and safeguard against fraud.
 Cause: Bank accounts not reconciled timely could cause the Council to make decisions they would not otherwise make if they have accurate and complete information.
 Effect: Bank accounts not reconciled timely could result in the Council receiving inaccurate and incomplete financial data.
 Recommendation: The auditors recommend that all bank accounts be reconciled on a monthly basis within 30 days of the receipt of the bank statement.
 Bank reconciliations should be reviewed and approved by an appropriate individual.
+We noted during our audit that subsequent bank reconciliations were being preformed timely.
 Management's Response: Bank reconciliations on all bank accounts will be performed monthly by the Finance Director.
-Pooled Cash Not Reconciled to the Funds Claims on Pooled Cash
+Pooled Cash Not Reconciled to the Funds Claims on Pooled Cash Condition: Claim on pooled cash in the funds did not reconcile to the pooled cash in Fund 99 (Pooled Cash Fund).

-- Condition: Claim on pooled cash in the funds did not reconcile to the pooled cash in Fund 99 (Pooled Cash Fund). - Criteria: Claim on pooled cash in the funds should equal the pooled cash balance in the pooled cash fund. - Cause: The balance sheet for the funds are not accurate if the claim on pooled cash does not equal the pool cash fund. - Effect: The information given to the Council is inaccurate and incomplete. - Recommendation: The auditors recommend that the claim on pooled cash within the funds be reconciled to the cash balance in Fund 99 (Pooled Cash Fund). - Management's Response: Claim on pooled cash will be reconciled to the Pooled Cash Fund monthly by the Finance Director.
+- Criteria: Claim on pooled cash in the funds should equal the pooled cash balance in the pooled cash fund. - Cause: The balance sheet for the funds are not accurate if the claim on pooled cash does not equal the pool cash fund. - Effect: The information given to the Council is inaccurate and incomplete. - Recommendation: The auditors recommend that the claim on pooled cash within the funds be reconciled to the cash balance in Fund 99 (Pooled Cash Fund). - Management's Response: Claim on pooled cash will be reconciled to the Pooled Cash Fund monthly by the Finance Director.

-2016-003 Correctly Record Revenue Received to the Appropriate Account
+2017-003 Correctly Record Revenue Received to the Appropriate Account

 Condition: Funds received for Oakdale Park and deposited into the Park bank account did not reconcile to the revenue recorded in the general ledger for the Park.
 Criteria: When funds are received for the specific park purposes, the funds are deposited into the park bank account and the appropriate revenue account code should be recorded.

 Cause: There was a large difference between what was deposited into the bank statement and what was recorded in the general ledger.
 Effect: A reconciliation of what is deposited into the bank account and what is recorded could deter fraud and provide for complete and accurate information to the Council.
-Recommendation: The auditors recommend a reconciliation be prepared to determine that all funds received for Park revenue be accounted for accurately and completely.
+Recommendation: The auditors recommend reconciliations be prepared to determine that all funds received for Park revenue be accounted for accurately and completely.
+We noted during our audit the last several months of the fiscal year showed marked improvement.
 Management's Response: A reconciliation of all deposited funds will be prepared monthly by the Finance Director.